As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 What is the MTG Edge of Eternities release date?
-The fourth major Magic: The Gathering release of 2025 takes us to a whole new setting: space!
+The fourth major Magic: The Gathering release of 2025 took us to a whole new setting: space!
 That's right, it's a Magic space opera, featuring high-tech ships, fascinating planets, and graceful void beasts.
-You can see all the latest spoilers and news for this space fantasy release down below.
+You can see all the key cards and news for this space fantasy release down below.

-To see where Edge of Eternities fits in the overall calendar, you should check out the MTG release schedule.
-If you hadn't heard, 2025's final mystery Universes Beyond set is confirmed as MTG Avatar The Last Airbender - click that link for all the latest info.
+To see where Edge of Eternities fit into the overall calendar, you should check out the MTG release schedule.
+You can find out about the upcoming Universes Beyond sets like MTG Avatar The Last Airbender - and even peer into 2026.

 MTG Edge of Eternities release date

-MTG Edge of Eternities releases on August 1, 2025.
-That's the global release date, when it'll be on the shelves available to buy at all retailers, but the truly keen will be able to get their hands on the cards a little earlier.
+MTG Edge of Eternities released on August 1, 2025.
+That's the global release date, when it became available to buy at all retailers, but of course the truly keen were already ripping packs.

 That's because Local Game Stores run prerelease events the week before a new MTG set releases.
-So the first day that Edge of Eternities cards will actually be purchasable is July 25, at prerelease.
+So the first day that Edge of Eternities cards were actually purchasable was July 25, at prerelease.
+Cards can then be purchased in these stores from prerelease onwards.

-Spoiler season began on July 8, and is at full force right now.
-In fact, we're nearing the end - every single Edge of Eternities card will have been revealed by July 18.
+Spoiler season began on July 8, and every single Edge of Eternities card was revealed by July 18.

 First up, we have Tezzeret, Cruel Captain, now apparently living his best 'true neutral' life as a colorless MTG planeswalker.
 This card, as we've already commented, has the potential to be incredibly strong in the right deck or format.